david-pfx/Andl/Readme.txt

 FIRST DO THIS

+Grab the binary release and unzip it somewhere.

-Go to the Test folder in a command prompt and run the following commands.
+Go to the Sample folder in a command prompt and run the following commands.
     C>run /?
     C>run
     C>run setup.andl